KarpelesLab/emitter/README.md

 The trigger object allows waking multiple threads at the same time using channels rather than [sync.Cond](https://pkg.go.dev/sync#Cond).
 This can be useful to wake many threads to specific events while still using other event sources such as timers.

+Triggers by default have a queue size of 1, meaning that a call to Push() can be queued and delivered later if the receiving thread is busy.
+Cap can be set to other values including zero (do not queue) or larger values (queue a number of calls).

 ## Example

 ```go